Darden Restaurants (NYS: DRI) reported earnings on March 22. Here are the numbers you need to know.

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 23.8%, 140 basis points better than the prior-year quarter.
-Operating margin was 8.6%, 10 basis points worse than the prior-year quarter.
-Net margin was 5.4%, 10 basis points worse than the prior-year quarter.
+For the quarter, gross margin was 22.4%, 230 basis points worse than the prior-year quarter.
+Operating margin was 9.1%, 230 basis points worse than the prior-year quarter.
+Net margin was 6.0%, 160 basis points worse than the prior-year quarter.
 (Margins calculated in GAAP terms.)

-Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on Darden Restaurants is outperform, with an average price target of $55.08.
+Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on Darden Restaurants is hold, with an average price target of $50.23.

 Can your portfolio provide you with enough income to last through retirement?
 You'll need more than Darden Restaurants.
-Learn how to maximize your investment income and get "The 3 DOW Stocks Dividend Investors Need."
+Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks."
 Click here for instant access to this free report.

 Add Darden Restaurants to My Watchlist.